newtondevelop/newpay-keystore-ios/README.md

 [![License](https://img.shields.io/badge/license-GPL3-green.svg?style=flat)]()

-A general-purpose Ethereum keystore for managing wallets.
+A general-purpose keystore for managing wallets.
 This is part of the [NewPay Wallet for iOS](https://github.com/newtondevelop/newpay-ios-example), but can be used standalone.
 It supports:

 - [x] Creating new wallets from a private key
 - [x] Loading JSON wallet files